Live updates: Los Gatos 'Party Mom' sentenced to more than 30 years

-SAN JOSE, Calif. - A Los Gatos mother convicted of holding alcohol-fueled sex parties for teens is set to begin being sentenced Tuesday in Santa Clara County Superior Court.
+SAN JOSE, Calif. - A Los Gatos mother convicted of holding alcohol-fueled sex parties for teens was sentenced in Santa Clara County Superior Court to over 30 years.

-The sentencing might take up to three days as victims of Shannon O’Connor are prepared to give statements before the court, according to the District Attorney's Office.
+The sentencing took three days as victims of Shannon O’Connor gave statements before the court.

-Santa Clara County Superior Court Judge Elizabeth Peterson is expected to mete out the final punishment on May 28.
+Santa Clara County Superior Court Judge Elizabeth Peterson handed down the final punishment.

-The 51-year-old O'Connor faces more than 30 years in prison after jurors in March convicted her on 48 felony charges, along with other misdemeanors encompassing child endangerment and furnishing alcohol to minors.
+The 51-year-old O'Connor faced more than 30 years in prison after jurors in March convicted her on 48 felony charges, along with other misdemeanors encompassing child endangerment and furnishing alcohol to minors.

 O’Connor has been in Santa Clara County jail custody since October 2021, after she was arrested near Boise, Idaho.